-For a more fulsome understanding of housing affordability in a region, it's important to study its transportation networks.
+For a more fulsome understanding of housing affordability in a region, it is important to study its transportation networks.
 Transportation costs are a key part of the affordability equation because a home's location and its surrounding land use patterns dictate whether a resident needs a personal vehicle.
 While rent or a mortgage may seem more affordable in rural areas, the need to drive for employment, services, parks, schools and other daily needs places a significant burden on resident pocketbooks.
 For this reason, the relative affordability in more remote parts of the Cowichan Valley may be masking the actual costs of rural living.

-In electoral area A, approximately 88% of commuters used a private automobile to get to work in 2016.
-In electoral area A, travelling to work by car took an average of 32 minutes (one way) and those who took the bus travelled an average of 52 minutes (one way).

-Electoral area A has an average amount of transit service in comparison to other CVRD areas.
-Five transit routes service electoral area A (8, 9, 44, 66, 99).
-Routes 8 & 9 connect Mill Bay to Shawnigan Lake, Cobble Hill, Cowichan Bay and Duncan in a loop - with 7 trips each for a total of 15 arrivals/departures from Mill Bay Shopping Centre.
-Route 44 is a Saturday only route that provides direct service to Victoria and back, three times per day each way.
-Routes 66 and 99 are limited weekday commuter routes that provide more direct service to Victoria in the mornings and back in the evenings.
-While frequencies are fairly low-a typical stop is serviced by a bus approximately seven or eight times per weekday-ridership on these lines rival those that are found in the CVRD's incorporated municipalities (such as routes 3, 4, and 6).
+According to the 2016 Census, in electoral area C, approximately 92% of commuters use a private automobile to get to work.
+Travelling to work by car takes an average of 29 minutes (one way).
+Those who take the bus travel an average of 1 hour one way.
+There are a number of transit options for residents of Electoral Area C. There are five transit routes (8, 9, 44, 66, 99) that serve electoral area C. Routes 8 & 9 connect Cobble Hill, Valleyview and Arbutus Ridge to Mill Bay, Shawnigan Lake, Cowichan Bay and Duncan in a loop.
+Route 44 is a Saturday-only route that provides direct service to Victoria and back three times per day.
+Routes 66 and 99 are limited weekday commuter routes that provide direct service to Victoria in the mornings and back in the evenings with bus stops in Cobble Hill Village.
+While trip frequencies are fairly low, a typical stop is serviced by a bus approximately seven or eight times per weekday.
+Nonetheless, ridership on these routes rival those that are found in the CVRD's incorporated municipalities.